-Environmental subsidies constitute a vast field of study, encompassing a variety of possible schemes and measures.
+As the definition of subsidies in section 4 already revealed, environmental subsidies constitute a large field of study, encompassing a variety of possible schemes and measures.
 The following section, therefore, aims at giving an introductory overview on some subsidy schemes currently operating.
-The examples presented are mostly drawn from European countries (EU member states and accession countries).
-Box 6 additionally introduces the case of New Zealand, where all agricultural subsidies were eliminated in 1984.
+The examples presented are mostly drawn from European countries (EU Member States and accession countries).
+Box 6 additionally introduces the case of New Zealand, which removed all agricultural subsidies in 1984.

-Subsidies Related to Environmentally-Friendly Farming
+5.6.1 Subsidies Related to Environmentally-Friendly Farming

 Most countries operate financial transfer schemes that, rather than regulate, offer incentives to farmers and other landholders to achieve a desired environmental outcome.
 It has been questioned whether these measures can be regarded as subsidies, as they are often made in return for an environmental benefit.
-However, as subsidies for environmentally friendly farming are part of the overall incentive struc-
+However, as subsidies for environmentally friendly farming are part of the overall incentive structure that influences water-relevant behavior of farmers, they are included in the analysis conducted here.
+In the following (see Table 9), four different compensation schemes are presented as an exemplification.

-TABLE 8 TABLE 8 SUBSIDIES RELATED TO ENVIRONMENTALLY-FRIENDLY FARMING Country Conditions related to payments for environmentally-friendly farming Effects / objectives Czech Republic Given to farmers that experience losses due to cultivation limitations in protection zones for drinking water abstraction UK Nitrate Sensitive Area scheme (NSA): payments range from €79 per hectare for restrictions on nitrogen fertilizers, to €843 for the conversion of arable land to native species grassland A total of €5.1 million was paid in 1995/96; the Ministry of Agriculture, Fishery and Food introduced farm waste grants for the installation or improvement of farm waste facilities The NSA aims at reducing the loss of soil nutrients from agricultural practices The farm waste grant was introduced to help farmers to comply with the EU Nitrate Directive (91/676/EC) Ireland Rural Environmental Protection Scheme (REPS) Grants are provided to farmers who adopt nutrient management plans for the purpose of protecting water quality Sweden a) 1989/1990: compensation payments for cultivation of nitrogen-fixing crops (Gotaland and Svealand) b) 1989: a temporary compensation scheme for farmers who convert all or a part of their acreage to organic production a) In order to reduce the use of pesticides by introducing more efficient active ingredients and by lowering dose-rates
+Country Conditions related to payments for environmentally-friendly farming Effects / objectives Czech Republic Given to farmers that experience losses due to cultivation limitations in protection zones for drinking water abstraction UK Nitrate Sensitive Area scheme (NSA): payments range from EUR 79 per hectare for restrictions on nitrogen fertilizers, to EUR 843 for the conversion of arable land to native species grassland A total of EUR 5.1 million was paid in 95/96; the Ministry of Agriculture, Fishery and Food introduced farm waste grants for the installation or improvement of farm waste facilities The NSA aims at reducing the loss of soil nutrients from agricultural practices The farm waste grant was introduced to help farmers to comply with the EU Nitrate Directive (91/676/EC) Ireland Rural Environmental Protection Scheme (REPS) Grants are provided to farmers who adopt nutrient management plans for the purpose of protecting water quality Sweden a) 1989/1990: compensation payments for cultivation of nitrogen-fixing crops (Gotaland and Svealand) b) 1989: a temporary compensation scheme for farmers who convert all or a part of their acreage to organic production a) In order to reduce the use of pesticides by introducing more efficient active ingredients and by lowering dose-rates